Lorti/manu.ninja/_posts/2016-08-28-inline-svg-how-i-learned-to-stop-worrying-and-love-gzip.md

 * People have begun to borrow methods from font loading like [storing sprites in the local storage](http://osvaldas.info/caching-svg-sprite-in-localstorage) for better performance, which I think is great but further complicates the matter.

 * Having all these different implementation options and quirks has to be a nightmare for newcomers to web development.
-[Stay hungry, stay foolish!](https://www.youtube.com/watch?v=UF8uR6Z6KLc)

 This is just an excerpt of the things that come to my head right away and that I have experienced in the last years.
 I don't want to diminish existing solutions and the "shoulders of giants" I've myself sat on.
 I solely want to suggest a radically simpler approach.
 I'm in favor of inlining SVG as it saves you a lot of headaches, is the easiest to manipulate and may not even require a build process in certain projects, given that your SVG icons are already optimized.